Horticulture Innovation −Creating the Future of "Food" and "Greenery"− #1

 Could you tell us about your work as an author of picture books and as a vegetable sommelier?

-I authored a picture book to show the children (for elementary school students), our next generation, the importance of a safe environment and the importance of food that sustains human life.
-The “Nekko no Ehon” (Picture Book of Roots, supported by the Japanese Society for Root Research) is a picture book that allows children to flip over the root part in the drawing of a plant and see what is in the soil.
+I authored a picture book for elementary school students—the next generation—to help them understand the importance of a safe environment and the importance of food in sustaining human life.
+The “Nekko no Ehon” (Picture Book of Roots, supported by the Japanese Society for Root Research) allows children to flip over the root part in the drawing of a plant and see what is in the soil.
 Even small children who cannot read can enjoy this book.
-When I worked at the Ministry of Agriculture, Forestry and Fisheries, I used my long commutes between Kasumigaseki and Tsukuba to plan and develop numerous book projects.
-I decided, “Since I can’t do experiments during the commute time, I’d get on with my writing instead.”
-I have always enjoyed “what I can do now” rather than regretting what I cannot do.
+For elementary and junior high school students, I have also published a four-volume series on plant roots, as well as a four-volume series on sustainable agriculture, forestry, and fisheries.

 I obtained the Vegetable Sommelier and Soil Doctor certification in order to learn more about vegetables and soil.
 Then, an unexpected thing happened.
 Among my colleagues who had obtained the highest certificate, “Advanced Professional Vegetable Sommelier,” there were a frozen food consultant and a technician at a seed company.
 If I had not studied to obtain the sommelier certificate, I would never have met people from such diverse backgrounds, nor would my network have expanded so greatly.
 I have been fortunate enough to enjoy my work, and the scope of my work has expanded as a result.